btcpayserver/blog/blog/_posts/btcpay-server-2-4-4.md

   - "release"
   - "security"
   - "2.4.4"
+coverImage: "/images/2-4-4-featured.png"
 ---

-This update covers three separate areas: the BTCPay Server 2.4.4 release, changes to our standard Docker deployment and an incident involving the Plugin Builder server.

-## 1. BTCPay Server 2.4.4

-We are releasing **BTCPay Server 2.4.4**, an update focused on security hardening.
+We are releasing **BTCPay Server 2.4.4**, a new security-focused update that continues our work to harden the codebase.

+## What's new in BTCPay Server 2.4.4

 The release strengthens permissions and validation around invoices, API keys, server administration and other sensitive operations.
 It also includes several fixes and smaller improvements.

-This release includes several breaking changes:
+The new update comes with several breaking changes:

 - **Checkout:** NFC payments are now disabled by default.
 They can be enabled under Store Settings > Checkout Experience.
 - **Invoices:** Zero-amount invoices are now blocked by default.
 Stores can allow them in their settings. ([details and screenshot](https://github.com/btcpayserver/btcpayserver/pull/7514))
 - **Boltcards:** The desktop smartcard setup has been removed.
 BTCPay Server now opens the Boltcard app instead.
+- **WHMCS plugin:** With 2.4.4 [WHMCS integration](https://github.com/btcpayserver/whmcs-plugin) will stop working due to a breaking change.
+To continue using the plugin with 2.4.4 please update the plugin to v4.0.0 and [follow the instructions](https://github.com/btcpayserver/whmcs-plugin/blob/master/GUIDE.md#using-the-btcpay-server-payment-plugin-for-whmcs) on how to re-generate new Greenfield API key.
 - **Store users:** Invited users must accept their invitation before joining a store. ([details and screenshots](https://github.com/btcpayserver/btcpayserver/pull/7519))
 - **Point of Sale:** The per-request `notificationUrl` has been removed.
 Invoices now use the notification URL configured for the app.

-We recommend that all server administrators update.
-For a BTCPay Server docker deployment installation, go to **Server Settings > Maintenance > Update**.
+We recommend that all server administrators [update](https://docs.btcpayserver.org/FAQ/ServerSettings/#maintenance).
+For a BTCPay Server Docker deployment installation, go to **Server Settings > Maintenance > Update**.

 For a complete list of changes, see the [full release notes](https://github.com/btcpayserver/btcpayserver/releases/tag/v2.4.4).

-## 2. BTCPay Server Docker deployment
+## BTCPay Server Docker deployment

-We also updated important parts of the standard Docker deployment:
+We updated important parts of the standard Docker deployment:

 - **Bitcoin Core** is updated from 29.2 to 31.1.
 Bitcoin Core 29.2 is already about one year old, so moving to the current release keeps the deployment on a maintained version with the latest fixes and improvements. ([details](https://github.com/btcpayserver/btcpayserver-docker/pull/1091))
 - **LND** is updated to 0.21.3-beta. ([details](https://github.com/btcpayserver/btcpayserver/pull/7547))